 - Automating certain manual tasks

-- Improving the performance of system, processes, or people
+- Improving the performance of systems, processes, or people

-- Improving the reliability of system, processes, or people
+- Improving the reliability of systems, processes, or people

 2. Business Value